 The NET Bible (New English Translation) is a completely new translation of the Holy Bible.
 One might argue why another translation there are more than 50 English translations already.
 You can find many noteworthy reasons in the official web site of the NET Bible but given below are three reasons why I like it.

-- In relation to other copyrighted translations the NET Bible has much flexible Copyright model.
+In relation to other copyrighted translations, the NET Bible has a much flexible Copyright model.
 The publishers permit the NET Bible to be printed royalty-free for organizations like The Gideons International who print and distribute Bibles for charity.

 The Translation is available as software also, which you can use to read or study the Bible in your PC or Mobile device.